drewbaker/wp-easy/README.md

 The router has a helper function `get_route_name()` that you can use to get the current active templates name.

-### Templates & Components
+### Layouts, Templates & Components

+Layouts are the top level strucutre of the page.
+You will generally always have a `/layout/default.php` layout.
+This would contain global elements like headers or footers.
+It must contain a few required functions, so see the WP Easy starter theme for reference.

 Templates and components work very similary.
 The best way to think of theme is that you are building a website like a jigsaw puzzle.
 The components are each a peice of the puzzle.
 A template is where all the indervidual pieces (components) are put together.

+- Layouts are located in the theme's `/layouts` directory.
 - Templates are located in the theme's `/templates` directory.
 - Components are located in the theme's `/component` directory.

-A template or a component will always have `.php` file, that determines the HTML, Styles and JS.
+A layout, template, or a component will always be a `.php` file, that determines the HTML, Styles and JS.

 #### Templates

 Your `/templates/work.php` might look something like this: